martin67/adventofcode/src/main/doc/aoc2018/Day8MemoryManeuver.md

 B is 10+11+12=33, and the value of node D is 99.

 However, if a node **does have child nodes**, the metadata entries become indexes which refer to those child nodes.
-A metadata entry of 1 refers to the first child node, 2 to the second, 3 to the third, and so on.
+A metadata digitEntry of 1 refers to the first child node, 2 to the second, 3 to the third, and so on.
 The value of this node is the sum of the values of the child nodes referenced by the metadata entries.
 If a referenced child node does not exist, that reference is skipped.
 A child node can be referenced multiple time and counts each time it is referenced.
-A metadata entry of 0 does not refer to any child node.
+A metadata digitEntry of 0 does not refer to any child node.

 For example, again using the above nodes:

-* Node C has one metadata entry, 2.
+* Node C has one metadata digitEntry, 2.
 Because node C has only one child node, 2 references a child node which does not exist, and so the value of node C is 0.
 * Node A has three metadata entries: 1, 1, and 2.
 The 1 references node A's first child node, B, and the 2 references node A's second child node, C. Because node B has a value of 33 and node C has a value of 0,